ShaheimOH/24/index.md

 Therefore, to sustain a neoliberal and capitalistic society, a lie must be constructed on success is entirely obtained through hard work.

+## Part 3: Plaster over the cracks

+The issue with lying is that it does not solve any problems.
+By ignoring factors that can limit an individual from succeeding does not lead society to a true meritocracy which is arguably in the best interest of everyone.
+Furthermore, these factors such as class, race and gender are very grounded in reality.

+However, by accepting that there is no equality of outcomes for individuals who work hard, we can find actionable solutions to balance the scales.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for